GULibrarySandbox/content-embedding-examples/docs/3-rise.md

 layout: default
 ---

-# Embedding Articulate Rise content in GitHub
+# Articulate Rise
 {: .no_toc }

-Articulate can host Rise content on their own servers, but there are downsides to doing it that way.
+## Table of contents
+{: .no_toc .text-delta }

+1. TOC
+{:toc}

+Rise courses can be viewed on Articulate's servers or they can be exported and embedded on a GitHub page.
 {: .fs-6 .fw-300 }
 <!-- You can style the preceding line using .fs for font size and .fw for font weight -->

+It's less work to simply leave your Rise course on the Articulate website

-To embed and Articulate Rise module into GitHub:
+## Embedding an Articulate Rise course into GitHub:

 1. Create your GitHub repository.
-2. Optionally choose a template that allows for Markdown editing, like Evan Williams' Workshop-B or Just The Docs.
+2. Optionally choose a template that allows for Markdown editing, like Evan Williams' [Workshop-B](https://github.com/evanwill/workshop-template-b), [Learn-Static](https://github.com/learn-static/lesson-template) or [Just The Docs](https://github.com/just-the-docs/just-the-docs).
 3. Turn on Pages in the repository settings (use the new actions option)
 4. Log in to rise.articulate.com and find the module you want to publish.
 5. Click the Publish button.